getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 #### Quickstart (for Beginners)

 Once created, the `setup.php` is called every time a user requests a page.
-In order to serve multiple websites from one single installation, this script (roughly speaking) has to tell Grav where the files (for the configurations, themes, plugins, pages etc.) for a specific subsites are located.
+In order to serve multiple websites from one single installation, this script (roughly speaking) has to tell Grav where the files (for the configurations, themes, plugins, pages etc.) for a specific subsite are located.

 The provided snippets below setup your Grav installation in such a way that a request like